 The chukka boot originated in India among the British army units that played the ‘Sport of Kings’ there and subsequently found its way to the west, hence the thoroughbred heritage.
 Not that any of that really matters today: it’s now one of the most comfortable and versatile types of boot to wear, pairing with work trousers, jeans and chinos alike.

-The Difference Between Chukka Boots And Desert Boots
+The Best Chukka Boots

 Confusingly, all desert boots are chukka boots but not all chukka boots are desert boots.
 The easiest way to tell the two apart is by looking at the sole.